bailey27/cppcryptfs/INSTALL.md

 You don't need git if you download the source zip files from github and unzip them.

+To use git, you don't need to have an account on github.

 These instructions assume that you are using git.